davidlublink/vcenter-csi-driver/readme.md

-# vcenter-csi-driver

-State of the project proof of concept with active interest in getting it done.

 # Introduction

 This CSI plugin allows you to setup your Nomad cluster so that Nomad clients that are on VMWare hosted virtual machines can use your vcenter connected SAN disks as storage.
 This plugin will connect the vmdk from your SAN to the server with iSCSI.
 This is accomplished by using the vmware library pyvmomi to connect to the vCenter and setup disks.